Moustafa-E/Lilly-placement-assessment/DOCUMENTATION.md

     + /update form will look similar to /create but if user enters a non-existent item they'll get the custom error message
     + /delete will not differ.
 I'll choose to keep the price field so that it's a little more difficult to delete an item, giving them time to ensure they aren't making a mistake.
 + I could be fancy and use an AJAX form, for which I'd need to override the onsubmit property of the html form and set it to return a javascript function instead.
 I'll do this after trying out the easier solution above.

++ For the sake of time I'll only use the add endpoint because the other two are exactly the same, just calling different endpoints in the backend.
+    + Need a function that checks presence of medicine user attempts adding.
+    + Will do this front-end for simplicity but ideally you'd perform the check inside create_med() to reduce number of calls to backend (also not sure if I'm supposed to alter these functions despite main.py being in scope).

 # Objective 4: The frontend site's design leaves a lot to be desired.
 Can you make any improvements to the overall design and user experience? (this one is open-ended; feel free to be creative here!)
 + Will leave this till last after all elements are on the page and working.